From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 They switched from main-branch-only analytics to all-branch telemetry using Warclick.
 Instead of seeing commits that reached production, they could now see commits, PRs, and reviews across every branch in every repository.

-The immediate discovery was staggering.
+The immediate discovery was significant.
 Work they'd never been able to quantify — feature branch development, experimental prototypes, infrastructure changes, code review mentorship — suddenly had numbers attached to it.
 Junior engineers who appeared inactive in their old tools were, in reality, some of the most prolific contributors on feature branches.

 Immediate actions taken: They redistributed code review load based on actual workload.
 They onboarded new junior engineers into active feature branches instead of isolated starter projects.
 They made team specializations explicit and used the data to prevent single points of failure.